Self-Importance And Fragile Self-Esteem: Narcissistic Personality Disorder In Women

 Want to learn more about gender differences in NPD?

 A person with narcissistic personality disorder may have difficulty attending a traditional in-person therapy appointment for fear that they may be judged negatively by other people in the waiting room or even clinic staff members.
 In this situation, online therapy could be a helpful option.
-Online therapy through an accredited service like BetterHelp can be accessed from the convenience and comfort of one’s home
+Online therapy through a service like BetterHelp can be reached from the convenience and comfort of one’s home

 Research has found that attending online therapy may have similar outcomes to traditional in-person therapy appointments.
 One study, which reviewed a number of online therapeutic interventions for personality disorders, found that symptoms could be reduced after attending a course of online therapy appointments.